-• John Collins appointed as Queensland’s first Night-Life Economy Commissioner
+- John “JC” Collins appointed as state’s first Night-Life Economy Commissioner

-The former Powderfinger bass player is co-owner and venue director of the Fortitude Valley Music Hall and The Triffid, and Vice President of QMusic.
+The former Powderfinger bass player is co-owner and venue director of Fortitude Valley Music Hall and The Triffid.
+And he’s also Vice President of QMusic.

-“I’m very excited about getting around and talking to all the stakeholders in the state and hearing what they’ve got to say and then being a consistent message between the nightlife economy and the Government,” Mr Collins says.
+“I’m very excited about getting around and talking to all the stakeholders in the state.
+And hearing what they’ve got to say.
+And then being a consistent message between the nightlife economy and the Government,” John says.

 The news was announced on Tuesday via social media:

-“Introducing Queensland’s first-ever Night Life Commissioner, John Collins (JC)! 🎸”, the announcement says.
+“Introducing Queensland’s first-ever Night Life Commissioner, John Collins (JC)! 🎸”, the post says.

 “Exciting times ahead for Queensland’s night scene!
 On ya, JC!”

-Brisbane has been a night life hotspot for decades, with similar entertainment districts springing up at cities and towns around the state, which support live music, theatre, arts, entertainment, festivals, dining and tourism activities.
+Brisbane has been a night life hotspot for decades, with live music, theatre, arts, entertainment, festivals, dining and tourism activities.

-He will develop and assist partnerships to encourage growth and sustainability of the thousands of local businesses which drive the industry and promote and strengthen development opportunities for more established venues and events.
+John will help foster partnerships, and encourage growth and sustainability of the thousands of local businesses which drive the industry.
+And help promote and strengthen development opportunities for more established venues and events.

 $1.6 million in funding to support venues